alpgokcek/react-search-page/README.md

 yarn install
 ```

-Run the application with the following code:
+To run the application on port [http://localhost:3000](http://localhost:3000):

 ```
 npm start